Drivers Ed in MissouriPage Overview

 If you are a teenager applying for your first driver’s license, it’s not mandatory to complete a Driver’s Ed course, but you will need to satisfy the requirements of the Missouri Department of Revenue (DOR) graduated driver license (GDL) program.

-While you don’t have to complete Driver’s Ed, it can give you valuable information to help you ace the DMV written and road tests.
+While you don’t have to complete Driver’s Ed, it can give you valuable information to help you ace the DMV written permit test and driving tests.
+Completing a driver's education course can not only give you an edge up on your DMV tests, but it can also help to prepare you to take on the challenges and responsibilities you'll face as a new driver.

 On this page you’ll learn about the first steps you’ll need to take to obtain your driver’s license, and the benefits of taking a Missouri Driver’s Ed course.